niclad/capstone-2019/McKhanArm/README.md

 ## Main
 The files necessary to run *both* the emg classifier and the object recognition.
 Currently, the emg classifier does not work as intended, though the object recognition scipt does behave as expected.

+## Misc
+Miscellaneous files for the code.
+Only used to store files, because I feel like they'll be referenced in multiple directories.

 ## Myoband
 Files for just emg classification.
 All the files work as expected.